The Moving-Grid Effect in the Harmonic Vibrational Frequency Calculations with Numeric Atom-Centered Orbitals: Introduction

 \section{Introduction}

 Density-functional theory (DFT) \cite{Hohenberg1964,Kohn1965} has been developed into a widely applied ground-state method for polyatomic systems in chemistry, physics and material science.
-In addition, the response properties (e.g., polarizability, vibrational frequencies or phonon dispersions) related to the derivatives of the total energy can be calculated within the same quantum mechanical framework by means of density-functional perturbation theory (DFPT) \cite{Gonze1997-1,Gonze1997-2,Baroni-2001} or so-called coupled perturbed self-consistent field (CPSCF)method\cite{Gerratt-1967,Pople-1979,Dykstra-1984,Frisch-1990, Ochsenfeld-1997, Liang-2005} in quantum chemistry community.
-The popularizing of DFT in quantum chemistry community came from an excellent paper by Johnson, Gill and Pople\cite{Johnson1993a}, in which they systematically studied the performance (optimized geometries, dipole moments, vibrational frequencies and atomization energies) of a number of different density functionals.
-In this paper, they also mentioned that in the calculation of exchange-correlation energy gradient, the positions of the grid points are a central feature in the definition of the numerical exchange-correlation energy, which can be integrated numerically using different kinds of grids.
-One naturally choice is the uniform grid which has been used in many DFT software, e.g., OCTOPUS\cite{Octopus2015}, SIESTA\cite{Soler2002}.
+Besides, the response properties (e.g., polarizability, vibrational frequencies or phonon dispersions) related to the derivatives of the total energy can be calculated within the same quantum mechanical framework by means of density-functional perturbation theory (DFPT) \cite{Gonze1997-1,Gonze1997-2,Baroni-2001} or so-called coupled perturbed self-consistent field (CPSCF)method\cite{Gerratt-1967,Pople-1979,Dykstra-1984,Frisch-1990, Ochsenfeld-1997, Liang-2005} in the quantum chemistry community.
+The popularizing of DFT in the quantum chemistry community came from an excellent paper by Johnson, Gill and Pople\cite{Johnson1993a}, in which they systematically studied the performance (optimized geometries, dipole moments, vibrational frequencies and atomization energies) of several different density functionals.
+In the paper, they also mentioned that in the calculation of the exchange-correlation energy gradient, the positions of the grid points are a central feature in the definition of the numerical exchange-correlation energy, which can be integrated numerically using different kinds of grids.
+One naturally choice is the uniform grid which has been used in a number of DFT packages, e.g., OCTOPUS\cite{Octopus2015}, SIESTA\cite{Soler2002}.
 Another kind of grid is the atom-centered grid, which is defined such that an atom's grid ``moves with'' a displacement of its nucleus.
-Such atom-centered grid was first proposed by Satoko\cite{Satoko1981} and then developed by Becke\cite{Becke1988}.
-The advantage of the atom-centered grid are three-fold, firstly it could treat full-electron system where the integrand is dominated by cusps at atomic nuclei; secondly multicenter Poisson's equation can be reduced to a set of independent one-center Poisson's equations.
-Thirdly, such atomic-center-partition scheme can bypass so-called egg-box effect\cite{Soler2002} as shown in uniform grids.
-Thanks to the above advantages, such atomic-center grid has been widely adopted in the implementation of DFT in quantum chemistry software since 1990s\cite{Delley1991,Johnson1993,Johnson1994}.
+Such an atom-centered grid was first proposed by Satoko\cite{Satoko1981} and then developed by Becke\cite{Becke1988}.
+The advantage of the atom-centered grid are three-fold, firstly it could treat the full-electron system where the integrand is dominated by cusps at atomic nuclei; secondly, multicenter Poisson's equation can be reduced to a set of independent one-center Poisson's equations.
+Thirdly, such atomic-center-partition scheme can bypass the so-called egg-box effect\cite{Soler2002} as shown in uniform grids.
+Thanks to the above advantages, such atomic-center grids have been widely adopted in the implementation of DFT in quantum chemistry software since 1990s\cite{Delley1991,Johnson1993,Johnson1994}.